Symbol1/BlueWaters-RM64/rm34rref/README.md

 On Blue Waters, it is `-=1`.
 The `printf` are to give feedback to stdout.

+---

+keep or delete rows according to the erasure pattern.

 ```C++
         // copy the preserved matrix to working space
         int cardinality_acc=0; // tracking the number of rows that are preserved when erasing (i.e. cardinality in matroid language)